-6. What is Evidence-Based Medicine?
+6. What is evidence-based medicine?

-It is an approach that relies on the following practices: A rigorous and systematic review of evidence, Critical analysis of available evidence, and A disciplined approach to incorporating the literature with personal experience and practice.
+It is an approach that relies on the following practices: A rigorous and systematic review of evidence, critical analysis of available evidence, and a disciplined approach to incorporating the literature with personal experience and practice.

 7. What is quality?

-Reflects a high degree of excellence, fineness, or grade.
+In healthcare, quality reflects a high degree of excellence, fineness, or grade.

 8. Who is usually professionally responsible for the clinical function of the respiratory department?

-Personnel, Equipment, and the Method/manner in which care is provided.
+Personnel, equipment, and the method/manner in which care is provided

-(1) An integrated health care system that can provide coordinated care across the full range of patients’ needs, (2) A comprehensive knowledge base regarding the prevention, diagnosis, and treatment of disease that guides the plan of care, (3) Sophisticated clinical and administrative information systems that can help assess patterns of clinical practice; and (4) a commitment to continuous quality improvement.
+(1) An integrated healthcare system that can provide coordinated care across the full range of patient’s needs, (2) A comprehensive knowledge base regarding the prevention, diagnosis, and treatment of disease that guides the plan of care, (3) Sophisticated clinical and administrative information systems that can help assess patterns of clinical practice; and (4) A commitment to continuous quality improvement

 11. What is the CoARC responsible for?